Topological Data Analysis in Air Traffic Management: the shape of big flight data sets: Conclusions

 While existing research works have made significant contributions to the field of analyzing high-dimensional flight trajectory data, there are still limitations that need to be addressed in future research to improve the accuracy, reliability and scalability of these methods.

-To overcome these difficulties, this study addresses the use of Topological Data Analysis (TDA) to analyse flight trajectory data and identify aircraft movement patterns.
-It also determines the relationships between different variables involved in the spatial and temporal flight trajectory and delays to identify common patterns and anomalies in airport operation and congestion and helps to recognize the underlying causes of delays and develop more effective strategies for reducing them.
+To overcome these difficulties, this study addresses the use of Topological Data Analysis (TDA) to analyse flight trajectory data.
+In particular, as a proof of concept, we try to determine relationships between different variables involved in the spatial and temporal flight trajectory and delays to identify common patterns and anomalies in airport operation, extracting a \textit{footprint} of each airport as a way to identify it.
+In future studies, it could help to recognize the underlying causes of delays and develop more effective strategies for reducing them and produce, combined to other method and techniques, a more exhaustive classification of groups of airports.

 Real-world data from the Spanish network of airports in the Summer Season of 2018 were used for the assessment.
-For each set of airports, the average persistence landscape has been computed for each airport, based on which we construct a distance matrix $\mathcal{D}$, where each element $d_{ij}$ is the supremum distance between the persistence average landscapes of airport $i$ and airport $j$.
-Finally, the dimensionality reduction algorithm Isomap has was used to represent a point cloud in $\RR^2$ (Figure \ref{isomap}), which is a perfect visual tool for quickly understanding the clustering of our data.
+For each set of airports, the average persistence landscape has been computed for each airport in that group, based on which we construct a distance matrix $\mathcal{D}$, where each element $d_{ij}$ is the supremum distance between the persistence average landscapes of airport $i$ and airport $j$.
+After this, we performed a block permutation test in order to check the statistical significance of our experiment.
+Finally, we studied either $\mathcal{D}$ and the $p$-values in order to extract some conclusions and compare them with the current Spanish Airport Network classification and another non-TDA method based on centrality measures.

-The results of the analysis show how different airport groups follow a sort of cluster, even though there are few in number in each group.
-It also allows the identification of airports that clearly differ from their preassigned group (such as Zaragoza’s airport, which differs from the rest of the airports of Group 2).
-It also helps detect when an airport is isolated and far from any other airport in the network, such as Adolfo Suarez Madrid-Barajas and Josep Tarradellas Barcelona-El Prat’s airports are from any other airport in Spain.
-Finally, the diversity in a category of airports is also reflected in the Isomap representation, as in the case of the Canary Airports Group.
+The accomplished analysis points out several conclusions regarding the grouping of airports attending to operational criteria, and regarding the identification of patterns and anomalies: